ifmeo-hamburg/seaocn/seaocn-cb/exercise/.ipynb_checkpoints/exercise-git-checkpoint.md

 - Pushed the repository (with your new file and directory) back to the course repository
 - Verified that you can see the changes (with your directory) on the web
 - Edited the `readme.md` including instructions for *you* on how to edit your files and push/fetch them from the repository.
+- Created a `pull` or `merge` request tagged with instructors to let us know it worked.

+**Measure of success:** We will receive your `pull` request, including your folder in the course repository with a `readme.md` file that has been populated with notes.

 <hr>